OCHA-DAP/DAP-System/DAP-System/resources/readme/readme.txt

 3 - sample.sql (optional, setting up some users)

 #additional configuration
-The app needs 2 config files(dap-config, dap-secret).
-A sample of dap-config can be found in resources/config_sample
+The app needs 2 config files(dap-config, dap-secret), to be deployed in dap config folder Samples of these files can be found in resources/config_sample

 1 folder needs to be set up for logs  (default: /opt/dap/logs) 1 folder needs to be set up for config(default: /opt/dap/config)

+#tomcat
+we need to setup a tomcat instance where to deploy the war tomcat needs an additional jar : postgres jdbc driver (currently, version 9.3-1100)